dtube/dtube/README.md

 After each meteor or package.json update, you will need to re-run `meteor npm install`

 For any help, feel free to join us in our [Discord Channel](https://discord.gg/dtube)

+## Contributing
+If you want to contribute to the project, please read [this page](https://d.tube/#!/wiki/contribute).